 The objective of this project is to explore the universal theoretical challenges during the process of using Appreciative Leadership Theory to promote the school organization change and development in 9 schools and to form and propose the specific suggestions and measures with strong operability to meet the needs of school organization change.
 Meanwhile, when following the practice of the change in these 9 schools, the study group of this project will constantly summarize the experience, and revise, improve and refine the appreciative leadership model that can be suitable for China’s cultural background and economy and social development level, which provide the convincing evidences, experience and theoretical reserves if the Theory will be promoted in a big range in Chinese mainland.

 The purpose of this project is to produce a special issue of AI Practitioner to be launched at the 2012 Worldwide Appreciative Inquiry conference in Belgium, April 25-28, 2012.
 The topic of this special issue will be Innovations in AI around the Globe.
 This issue of the AI Practitioner will be an innovation in itself by publishing it in a downloadable format or on a USB stick using the medium of short video clips that will showcase outstanding examples of AI innovation from around the world.
 The focus of the examples will be in the area of generative and co-creative innovation.
 What are some of the breakthrough, next generation stories of AI innovation that are breathing life into the practice of AI around the globe.
-Where is AI heading in the 21st century?
 By taking this innovative approach, the examples can be used in training sessions, workshops and presentations around the world.
 This special issue will be produced through a partnership with AI Practitioner, an editorial team from Innovation Partners International and the Taos Institute as partial funder and future distributor.
-The first 150 conference registrants at the International Appreciative Inquiry conference in Belgium, April 2012, will get this e-journal on a stick as part of their conference participation.

 This project aims to promote the development of "group work" based on a social constructionist sensibility through the publication of a book with varied theoretical and practical contributions.
 The book will be written by different Brazilian authors, covering diverse topics such as group work in different contexts, community work, institutional work, training and research.
 Its main audience is professionals and researchers interested in group work and social constructionist ideas.
 It will be submitted to the Taos Institute Press for analysis and publication.
 This project has the contributions of four Taos Associates (Emerson Rasera, Carla Guanaes, Celiane Camargo-Borges and Marilene Grandesso) and members of two important institutions in Brazil in the training of constructionist oriented therapists and the diffusion of social constructionist ideas - FAMILIAE and NOOS Institute (Carlos Eduardo Zuma, Eloisa Vidal Rosas and others).